How to Secure Your Home Wireless Network

 leaves less for you.
 But there's more.
 In the U.S., the courts

 sometimes rule that home network addresses (IP addresses) uniquely

-And yet many routers do not ship with the most secure defaults!
-It's
+And yet some routers do not ship with all the most secure defaults.

 I'll walk you through how to secure your home network manually.

 This ensures you'll understand it.
 That's important because all